 There are two types of Enthalpy changes, they are:

 Endothermic vs Exothermic reactions

-Exothermic Reaction: When a reaction takes place and it causes the surrounding to heat up or cause the temperature of the surroundings to increase.
+Exothermic Reaction: When a reaction takes place and it causes the surroundings to heat up or cause the temperature of the surroundings to increase.
 That reaction is an exothermic reaction.
 In this type of enthalpy change, the enthalpy of the products is less than the enthalpy of the reactants.
 The value of the enthalpy change is negative (ΔH = -ve).
 The reaction between petrol and oxygen which I have mentioned is an example of an exothermic reaction.
 Because it releases heat or heats up the surrounding.

 Endothermic Reaction: On the other hand when a reaction cools up the surroundings or decreases the temperature of the surroundings is an endothermic reaction.
-In this type of reactions, the enthalpy of the products produced is more than the enthalpy of the reactants.
+In this type of reaction, the enthalpy of the products produced is more than the enthalpy of the reactants.
 The value of the enthalpy change is positive(ΔH = +ve).